Bill Cosby freed from prison, his sex conviction overturned

 “I can’t imagine that with such a lengthy opinion, with a thoughtful concurring opinion and a thoughtful dissenting opinion, that you could honestly say they made a simple mistake that would change their minds if they point it out to them,” Goldberger said.

-Even though Cosby was charged only with the assault on Constand, the trial judge allowed five other accusers to testify that they, too, were similarly victimized by Cosby in the 1980s.
-Prosecutors called them as witnesses to establish what they said was a pattern of criminal behavior on Cosby's part.
+Even though Cosby was charged only with the assault on Constand, the judge at his trial allowed five other accusers to testify that they, too, were similarly victimized by Cosby in the 1980s.
+Prosecutors called them as witnesses to establish what they said was a pattern of behavior on Cosby's part.

-Cosby's lawyers had argued on appeal that the use of the five additional accusers was improper.

-In New York, the judge presiding over last year’s trial of movie mogul Harvey Weinstein, whose case had sparked the explosion of the #MeToo movement in 2017, let four other accusers testify.
+In New York, the judge at last year’s trial of Hollywood mogul Harvey Weinstein, whose case helped sparked the #MeToo movement in 2017, let four other accusers testify.
 Weinstein was convicted and sentenced to 23 years in prison.

-He is now facing separate charges in California.
+In sentencing Cosby, the trial judge had ruled him a sexually violent predator who could not be safely allowed out in public and needed to report to authorities for the rest of his life.

 In May, Cosby was denied parole after refusing to participate in sex offender programs behind bars.
-He has long said he would resist the treatment programs and refuse to acknowledge wrongdoing even if it means serving the full 10-year sentence.
+He said he would resist the treatment programs and refuse to acknowledge wrongdoing even if it meant serving the full 10 years.

-Prosecutors said Cosby repeatedly used his fame and “family man” persona to manipulate young women, holding himself out as a mentor before betraying them.

-Cosby, a groundbreaking Black actor who grew up in public housing in Philadelphia, made a fortune estimated at $400 million during his 50 years in the entertainment industry that included the TV shows “I Spy,” “The Cosby Show” and “Fat Albert,” along with comedy albums and a multitude of television commercials.
+The groundbreaking Black actor grew up in public housing in Philadelphia and made a fortune estimated at $400 million during his 50 years in the entertainment industry that included the TV shows “I Spy,” “The Cosby Show” and “Fat Albert,” along with comedy albums and a multitude of television commercials.

+The suburban Philadelphia prosecutor who originally looked into Constand's allegations, Montgomery County District Attorney Bruce Castor, considered the case flawed because Constand waited a year to come forward and stayed in contact with Cosby afterward.
+Castor declined to prosecute and instead encouraged Constand to sue for damages.

-In the deposition that spelled Cosby's downfall, the comedian said under oath that he used to offer Quaaludes to women he wanted to have sex with.
-Cosby eventually settled with Constand for $3.4 million.
+Questioned under oath as part of that lawsuit, Cosby said he used to offer quaaludes to women he wanted to have sex with.
+He eventually settled with Constand for $3.4 million.

-Portions of the deposition later became public at the request of The Associated Press, opening the floodgates on accusations from other women, more than 60 of whom came forward to say Cosby violated them.
+Portions of the deposition later became public at the request of The Associated Press and spelled Cosby's downfall, opening the floodgates on accusations from other women and destroying the comic's good-guy reputation and career.
+More than 60 women came forward to say Cosby violated them.

 The AP does not typically identify sexual assault victims without their permission, which Constand has granted.

-Note: This story has been corrected to show that the Pennsylvania Supreme Court did not express an opinion on the use of additional accusers